rail5/autotest/README.md

 1. It's a WIP
 2. It's not being designed for public use

-I'm just designing this so that I can, e.g. before releasing a new version of some package I maintain, press a single button and get a report on cross-platform compatibility.

 ## Language

 This is written in [Bash++](https://bpp.sh), a domain-specific language which is very well suited to this task.
 Bash++ is a superset of Bash that adds support for object-oriented programming.
 It is a language that compiles to Bash.